 The key management personnel of the academy trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £254,764 (2020 - £347,732).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was $\pounds 376,408$ (2021 - $\pounds 254,764$).
+This includes the Chief Operating Officer, whose time is split between the Trust, The Diocese of Norwich St Benet's Multi-Academy Trust and Diocese of Norwich Education Services Company Limited.
+Total charges for those management services were $\pounds 63,892$.

-11. Central services
+10. Central services